nathamanath/blog/articles/ueberauth_and_guardian.md

 [ueberauth_identity](https://github.com/ueberauth/ueberauth_identity) is 'A
-simple username/password strategy for Überauth'. Üeberauth dosent assume a particular authorisation stratergy, instead stratergy libs are made available
+simple username/password strategy for Überauth'. Üeberauth dosent assume a particular authorisation strategy, instead, strategy libs are made available
 here: https://github.com/ueberauth, or you can make your own.

 We want username / password auth, so `ueberauth_identity` is the one for us.